Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Introduction

 However, there are reasons to consider axions that are either somewhat heavier or lighter than this value.
-In particular, there is some motivation to consider heavier, say $\m\sim 0.1 - 0.01$\,eV, to explain the anomalous cooling in Horizontal Branch stars (the so-called ``HB hint" \cite{Giannotti:2016hnk}).
-Also it is of interest to consider axions that are lighter, say $\m\sim 10^{-10} - 10^{-9}$\,eV, to correspond to $\f$ closer to scales suggested by fundamental physics, such as in grand unified theories (GUT) or string theory \cite{Svrcek:2006yi}.
-In canonical axion models, these lighter or heavier axions cannot ordinarily give rise to the observed dark matter abundance (for lighter axions, one may appeal to selection effects in the pre-inflationary scenario \cite{Pi:1984pv,Linde:1991km,Wilczek:2004cr,Tegmark:2005dy,Fox:2004kb,Hertzberg:2008wr}, though this relies on several assumptions).
+In particular, there is some motivation to consider heavier, say $\m\sim 0.1 - 1$\,eV, to explain the anomalous cooling in horizontal branch stars (the so-called ``HB hint" \cite{Giannotti2016}).
+Also, it is of interest to consider axions that are lighter, say $\m\sim 10^{-10} - 10^{-9}$\,eV, to correspond to $\f$ closer to scales suggested by fundamental physics, such as in grand unified theories (GUT) or string theory \cite{Svrcek2006}.
+In canonical axion models, these lighter or heavier axions cannot ordinarily give rise to the observed dark matter abundance (for lighter axions, one may appeal to selection effects in the preinflationary scenario \cite{Pi1984,Linde1991,Wilczek2004,Tegmark2006,Fox2004,Hertzberg2008}, though this relies on several assumptions).

 In this work, we propose a simple mechanism that can alter the axion abundance from the above value.
 We are motivated by the fact that axion models appeal to extremely high energy physics associated with PQ breaking $\sim \f$, as yet untested.
 The details of the physics governing this may involve richer dynamics than assumed in the simplest models.
 To capture possible new behavior, here we introduce a second light scalar that couples to the complex Peccei-Quinn field, in a way that renders the effective symmetry-breaking scale dynamical.
-This, as we show, leads to an alteration in the misalignment production of axions which affects the relic abundance.
-(Very interesting previous work, involving a different mechanism, includes Ref.~\cite{Heurtier:2021rko}.
-We find that the dynamics are surprisingly rich, and can lead to either an enhanced or lower abundance, depending on parameters.
+This, as we show, leads to an alteration in the misalignment production of axions which affects the relic abundance.\footnote{Very interesting previous work has been done involving axion dynamics different from those discussed in our work, also seeking to alter the abundances and expand the window of viable axion parameters.
+See, for example, Ref.s~\cite{Dvali1995,Heurtier2021,Co2019,Co2019a,Co2018,Co2020,Kitano2021,Nakayama2021,Kobayashi2021,Dienes2017,Dienes2016,DiLuzio2020}.
+In particular, Ref.~\cite{Dvali1995} discusses adjustments which are controlled by the vacuum expectation value of other scalars, though they focus on modifying gauge couplings in this way. } We find that the dynamics are surprisingly rich, and can lead to either an enhanced or lower abundance, depending on parameters.
 We provide simple analytical estimates for the final abundance for both the axion and the new scalar, and we accompany this with detailed numerical results; albeit within the simple homogeneous field approximation.

 The outline of our paper is as follows: In Section \ref{Std} we begin by recaping the standard axion models and their abundance.
 In Section \ref{Model} we introduce our new model and provide simple analytical estimates for the correspondence abundance.
 In Section \ref{Numerical} we perform a numerical analysis of the classical field equations.
 In Section \ref{Constraints} we discuss constraints from particle physics.
 Finally, in Section \ref{Conclusions} we conclude.